deNBI/2024_BioHackathon_DE_SPE/task2/SPE_setup_berlin.md

 1. Clone the original [BiBiGrid repository](https://github.com/BiBiServ/bibigrid).
 2. Follow the [Hands-On BiBiGrid Tutorial](https://github.com/deNBI/bibigrid_clum) for detailed instructions.

+Please Note: Depending on the amount of user and the size of the environment required for workdlow execution, increase the size of the volume.
+Consider to reserve ~5GB per user + conde environment.

 ## Step 2: Configure the Master Node

 After successfully deployment of the cluster, it will initially consist of a single master node.
 Before accessing the master node, ensure the following configurations are completed: